 What to Expect from an Online Homeschool Program

 So can you homeschool online?
 YES!
-Even if a homeschooling program is based entirely online, it does not mean it falls within the jurisdiction of online schools.
+Even if a homeschooling program is entirely online, it does not mean it falls within the jurisdiction of online schools.
 Thankfully, there are plenty of wonderful homeschooling curricula available solely as online platforms.
-These programs are not guided by schools and are at the parents’ discretion in terms of lessons, pacing, reports, and more.
+These programs are at the parents’ discretion.
+Parents will decide lessons, pacing, reports, and more.
 Parents will still need to make certain they align with their state laws, however, beyond those requirements, the parents are welcome to choose how and when to homeschool!

 Homeschooling specifically means that the parent or guardian assigns the work to be completed, oversees the student’s progress, tracks their grades and assignments, and even administers the official homeschool diploma.
 Homeschool curricula do not assign credits, accept or request transfers, or keep records.
 A homeschooling curriculum program is most often a set of lessons and/or textbooks with suggested assignments and projects, a scope and sequence, recommended schedule, and an answer key for the homeschooling parent.

 Online homeschool program can differ greatly.
 In fact, some require much work from parents.
 And others come with a ready-to-go curriculum and lesson plans already prepared.
 Both are usable for homeschooling!
 In fact, there can be a lot of confusion regarding the answer to, “Is online school the same as homeschooling?”
 Especially due to online schools often trying to hook potential students in search of homeschool options.
 To make it clear, the main difference between homeschooling and online school depends entirely on who is responsible to the state.
 That’s it.
 An online homeschool program with prepared lesson plans simply makes it a convenient and helpful option for busy parents!